One Direction – Take Me Home

 Take the album in drips and drabs and maybe you’ll find your toes tapping (just a little bit…) but be warned, listen to it in one go and it is as sickly and as saccharine as to be expected.

-Watch the video for new single Little Things here:
+Watch the video for Little Things here: